hoytech/quadrable/README.md

 * *Merkle tree*: Each version of the database is a [tree](#trees-and-exponential-growth).
 The leaves of this tree are the inserted records which are combined together with calls to a cryptographic hash function, creating a smaller set of intermediate nodes.
 These intermediate nodes are then combined in a similar way to create a still smaller set, and this procedure continues until a single node is left, which is the root node.
 These "hash trees" are commonly called merkle trees, and they provide the mechanism for Quadrable's authentication.
 * *Binary*: The style of merkle tree used by Quadrable combines together [exactly two](#merkle-trees) nodes to create a node in the next layer.
 There are alternative designs such as N-ary radix trees, AVL trees, and tries, but they are more complicated to implement and typically have a higher authentication overhead (in terms of proof size).
 With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these alternative designs.
 * *Sparse*: A traditional binary merkle tree does not have a concept of an "empty" leaf.
 This means that the leaves must be in a sequence, for example 1 through N (with no gaps).
 This raises the question about what to do when N is not a power of two.
 Furthermore, adding new records in a "path-independent" way, where insertion order doesn't matter, is difficult to do efficiently.
 Quadrable uses a [sparse](#sparseness) merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) key-space.
 This means that hashes of keys can be used directly as each leaf's location in the tree.
+Alternatively, Quadrable supports using [sequential integers as keys](#integer-keys) to implement an appendable log.

 Values are authenticated by exporting and importing proofs:

 * *Compact proofs*: In the classic description of a merkle tree, a value is proved to exist in the tree by providing a list of [witness](#proofs-and-witnesses) values as a proof.
 The value to be proved is hashed and then combined with the witnesses in order to reconstruct the hashes of the intermediate nodes along the path from the leaf to the root.
 If at the end of the list of witnesses you end up with the root hash, the value is considered authenticated.
 However, if you wish to authenticate multiple values in the tree at the same time then these linear proofs will contain duplicated hashes which wastes space.
 Additionally, some hashes that would need to be included with a proof for a single value can instead be calculated by the verifier.
 Quadrable's [proof encoding](#proof-encodings) never includes redundant sibling hashes, or ones that could be calculated during verification.
 It does this with a low overhead (approximately 0-6 bytes per proved item, not including sibling hashes).
 * *Partial-trees*: Since the process of verifying a merkle proof reconstructs some intermediate nodes of the tree, Quadrable constructs a "partial-tree" when authenticating a set of values.
 This partial-tree can be queried in the same way as if you had the full tree locally, although it will throw errors if you try to access non-authenticated values.
-You can also make modifications on a partial-tree, so long as you don't modify a non-authenticated value.
-The new root of the partial-tree will be the same as the root would be if you made the same modifications to the full tree.
-After importing a proof, additional proofs that were exported from the same tree can be merged, expanding a partial-tree over time as new proofs are received.
+You can also make modifications on a partial-tree, so long as you don't attempt to modify a non-authenticated value.
+After an update, the new root of the partial-tree will be the same as the root would be if you made the same modifications to the full tree.
+Once a proof has been imported, additional proofs that were exported from the same tree can be merged in, expanding a partial-tree over time as new proofs are received.
 New proofs can also be generated *from* a partial-tree, as long as the values to prove are present (or were proved to *not* be present).

 Quadrable is a [Log Periodic](https://logperiodic.com) project.